tofu-tf/tofu/docs/streams.md

 ### Emits

-`Emits` allows to emit some collection of elements into a stream:
+`Emits` lets you emit some collection of elements into a stream:

 ```scala
 import cats.instances.list._